Revisiting the phenomenon of bouncing of inertial particles crossing density stratified interfaces: Acknowledgments

 \section{Acknowledgments}

-The authors thank Avraham Balas for his assistance with the experimental setup and design of the sphere release mechanism.
+The authors thank Avraham Balas for his assistance with the experimental setup and the design of the sphere-release mechanism.
 We also thank the ``ADAMA Center for Novel Delivery Systems in Crop Protection'' at Tel Aviv University for providing access to precision density measurement equipment.